Online M.Ed. in Early Childhood Education

 Quality Pre-K educators make a lifelong impact on children.
 Can you?
 Our Online M.Ed. degree helps teachers, administrators and others utilize the best practices and latest research related to the cognitive, social and emotional development of young children.
 If you already hold a Mississippi teaching license, you will have the opportunity to earn a Pre-K license endorsement from the state.

 What we're looking for

-Applicants to the program must meet these requirements:
+Applicants to the Master of Education in Curriculum and Instruction must meet the following requirements:

 - 3.0 GPA on last 60 hours of undergraduate work

 - Results from a national standardized achievement/aptitude test predictive of the ability to complete a graduate program successfully.
 These include but are not limited to: Passing Score on Praxis II Content Field, or Passing Score on Praxis II PLT, or competitive Graduate Record Examination scores (GRE: all sections).

 - Undergraduate degree in (Elementary, Secondary, Special, Early Childhood) Education or a closely related field.